astronomer/airflow-guides/guides/logging.md

 - `airflow.processor` (level: INFO) : uses `FileProcessorHandler` and the formatter 'airflow'.
 This handler writes logs from the scheduler to the local file system.
 - `airflow.task` (level: INFO) : uses `FileTaskHandlers` and the Formatter `airflow` and writes task logs to the local file system.

-If not otherwise specified log files will be named according to the following pattern, which can be configured as `log_filename_template` in `airflow.cfg`:
+If not otherwise specified, log files will be named according to the following pattern, which can be configured as `log_filename_template` in `airflow.cfg`:

 - For normal tasks: `dag_id={dag_id}/run_id={run_id}/task_id={task_id}/attempt={try_number}.log`
 - For dynamically mapped tasks: `dag_id={dag_id}/run_id={run_id}/task_id={task_id}/map_index={map_index}/attempt={try_number}.log`